 People ask me if I was a survivor of domestic abuse or harmful practices.
-My answer is no, I consider myself lucky, because I could have easily been forced into marriage at the age of 11 years old.
+My answer is no. I consider myself lucky, because I could have easily been forced into marriage at the age of 11 years old.
 I also had seen firsthand my family and close friends become victims of domestic abuse and harmful practices.
-I saw them go through these horrific practices and it made me feel very angry.
-I tried to encourage them to report it but there was so much fear on their side and mine, because I knew if I did I will no longer be accepted in their family or home.
-One close friend was so badly bruised but said to me if I reported it,
+Seeing them go through these horrific practices and it made me feel very angry.
+I tried to encourage them to report it but there was so much fear on their side and mine.
+I knew if I did I would no longer be accepted in their family or home.
+A close friend who was badly bruised said if I reported it:

 “I would have no one to talk to, because I wouldn’t leave and shame my family.”

 Many just accept and follow some of these cultural traditions.
-I always question how and why this is happening and why some believe in such practices that only bring harm and pain.
+I always question – why is happening?
+Why do some believe in such practices that only bring harm and pain?

 Through the years, I realised that being different and having the right to choose is the most important thing a person should have from the beginning of their life.
 As I had that choice, I wanted to make a difference where I could, particularly to women and girls who may not have been as fortunate as me and given that freedom of choice.